Rari-Capital/rari-stable-pool-contracts/API.md

 # Rari Capital Ethereum API Documentation

-Welcome to the API docs for `RariFundManager` and `RariFundToken`, the smart contracts behind Rari Capital's quantitative fund.
+Welcome to the API docs for `RariFundManager`, `RariFundToken`, and `RariFundProxy`, the smart contracts behind Rari Capital's quantitative fund.
 You can find out more about Rari at [www.rari.capital](https://rari.capital).

 ## uint256 RariFundToken.balanceOf(address account)